MicrosoftDocs/PlayReady/Docs/Overview/device-porting-kit.md

    *  Metering.

-   *  Domain join, leave and management for groups of devices.
+   *  Domain join, leave, and management for groups of devices.

    *  Secure Stop.

-   *  Secure Delete
+   *  Secure Delete.

    *  Secure clock and Anti-Rollback clock.